JonathanLorand/AgoraGarden/A pattern language.md

 - "Perhaps the main thing to bear in mind, as you look over this material, is this: Our intention in this section has been to provide an alternative to the technocratic and rigid ways of building that have become the legacy of the machine age and modern architecture."
 - "The way of building described here leads to buildings that are unique and tailored to their sites.
 It depends on builders taking responsibility for their work; and work-ing out the details of the building as they go-mocking up entrances and windows and the dimensions of spaces, making experiments, and building directly according to the results."

-- "the patterns themselves in this sec-tion are both more concrete, and more abstract, than any other patterns in the language."
+- "the patterns themselves in this section are both more concrete, and more abstract, than any other patterns in the language."
 - "They are more concrete because, with each pattern, we have always given at least one interpretation which can be built directly.
 For instance, with the pattern ROOT FOUNDATION, we have given one particular interpreta-tion, to show that it can be done, and also to give the reader an immediate, and practical, buildable approach to construction."
 - "Yet at the same time, they are also more abstract.
 The particular concrete formulation which we have given for each pattern, can also be interpreted, and remade in a thousand ways.
 Thus, it is also possible to take the gen-eral idea of the pattern, the idea that the foundation functions like a tree root, in the way that it anchors the building in the ground-and invent a dozen entirely dif-ferent physical systems, which all work in this funda-mental way.
 In this sense, these patterns are more ab-stract than any others in the book, since they have a wider range of possible interpretations."